 We have made starting an Opwall expedition as easy as possible.
 Teachers can launch an expedition in a few stages.

 For the expedition launch we will arrange with you a date for an Opwall team member to come and present to any interested students, their parents and teachers about the proposed expedition.
 This will be a staff member from Opwall or a teacher from your area familiar with the expeditions and process involved.
-Promotional materials, assembly videos, powerpoint slides and invitation letters can all be provided.
+Promotional materials, assembly videos, powerpoint slides, social media images and invitation letters can all be provided.
 Additionally, a digital version of this presentation can be given.
 Following the evening presentation you will have a month to collect and pay your deposits to confirm the booking.

 From the date of the evening presentation the group have a month to secure their place.
 If they are going then the lead organizer at the school completes the booking form with the group names.
 All student group members then pay a non refundable deposit for the preferred expedition dates.
 Opwall then issues an invoice to the school with a schedule of agreed installments with the final payment being made 3 months before departure.
 Any teacher costs will be invoiced the April before the expedition starts.
 Payments can be made via cheques or BACs transfer.